H-1B visa: 2025 presidential proclamation

 On September 19, 2025, President Donald Trump signed a proclamation that required a one-time $100,000 fee when an employer applies for an H-1B visa for a worker between September 21, 2025, and September 21, 2026.
-The new fee is in addition to the application fees that were already in effect.
-The $100,000 fee is required for initial visa application for a worker but not for H-1B visa renewals.
+The new fee was in addition to the application fees that were already in effect.
+The $100,000 fee was required for initial visa application for a worker but not for H-1B visa renewals.

-The $100,000 payment is not required for workers whose H-1B visa was issued before September 21, 2025.
-The $100,000 payment is not required if the U.S. Secretary of Homeland Security decides that the hiring of a particular H-1B visa holder, all H-1B visa holders working at a company, or all such H-1B visa holders working in a particular industry is in the national interest of the U.S. and is not a threat to the U.S.
+The $100,000 payment was not required for workers whose H-1B visa was issued before September 21, 2025.
+The $100,000 payment was not required if the U.S. Secretary of Homeland Security decided that the hiring of a particular H-1B visa holder, all H-1B visa holders working at a company, or all such H-1B visa holders working in a particular industry was in the national interest of the U.S. and was not a threat to the U.S.

-The presidential proclamation does not change any rules about H-1B holders' travel outside the U.S. nor their return to the U.S.
+The presidential proclamation did not change any rules about H-1B holders' travel outside the U.S. nor their return to the U.S.

-Prior to the change, an H-1B visa application used to cost approximately $1,500.
+Prior to the change, an H-1B visa application cost approximately $1,500.

 Amazon was the top recipient of H-1B visas for fiscal year 2025, with over 10,000 visas approved.
 Microsoft, Meta, Apple, Tata and Google also received a substantial number of H-1B visas in 2025.

+On June 8, 2026, a federal judge ruled that the $100,000 fee was unlawful because the president's proclamation intruded on Congress's taxing power.

+Expansion of biometric fee

+Effective September 9, 2026, employers filing an extension-of-status petition will be required to be a $4,000 biometric fee if they have at least 50 U.S. employees and the majority their U.S. workers are in H-1B, L-1A, or L-1B status.

+Proposed increased filing fee

+On August 25, 2026, the Department of Homeland Security proposed a new rule to establish a $103,265 fee for all H-1B cap-subject petitions.
+The new fee will be required to be paid when the H-1B application is filed.
+All H-1B cap-subject petitions will be required to pay the new fee including those that are eligible for the advanced degree exemption and individuals who are either inside or outside the US at the time of filing.
+The new fee will be in addition to the fees that are already required.
+Employers that are exempt from the annual H-1B cap, such as universities, affiliated nonprofit organizations, and certain research organizations, would not be subject to the new fee.
+The proposed rule has a 30-day comment period before going into effect.